Despicable-bee/BasicNetworkPathSim/README.md

 2. Reduce the cost to produce the thing (outsource).
 3. Decrease the time to produce the thing (automate parts of the process).

-Option 1 isn't always possible, as prices for goods and services are, more or
+`Option 1` isn't always possible, as prices for goods and services are, more or
     less, at the mercy of the market.

-Option 2 is possible, but can be complicated to pull off in some circumstances,
+`Option 2` is possible, but can be complicated to pull off in some circumstances,
     and introduces challenges of its own (e.g. security concerns, and ip-theft).
+    However, as many Victoria 2 players will recount, **throughput** is generally more important than **efficiency**.

-Option 3 is also possible, and in places like software, is in high demand.
+`Option 3` is also possible, and in places like software, is in high demand.
     It also creates new opporunities, as automation typically coincides with the creation of tools (software) to make a job easier.
 Said tools can possibly be marketed and sold as products themselves.

+It also happens to be the only aspect of the equation I can leverage :^)

 Hence, this repo aims to show how a tedious university level hand calculation
     can be automated using a basic python script, and how we can create some